MisterVladimir/cookiecutter-data-science/README.md

 │   │   ├── __init__.py
 │   │   ├── predict.py
 │   │   └── train.py
-│   └── visualization                   <- Utilities for visualizing the results.
+│   └── visualization                   <- Utilities for visualizing the results
 │       ├── __init__.py
 │       └── visualize.py
 ├── data                                <- Data used for training, testing and evaluation.
 By default the contents